deferpanic/goweave/README.md

-* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended goal
+* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended gocutl

 ### FAQ

-* why Not go generate?
+* Why not go generate?

   I don't intend for this codebase to live on regexen forever.
 It's more of a POC while the business logic gets sorted out.

 * why not go fmt?

+  We actually use go fmt code for the around conditions.

   http://research.swtch.com/gofmt